 - Development and implementation of research projects that advance our science of treatment for individuals with suicide-related ideation and/or behavior

-- Training in evidence-informed assessment, management, and treatment of suicide for military clinical psychology doctoral students and mental health providers serving military service members, Veterans, and their families
+- Training in evidence-based suicide risk assessment, management, and treatment for USUHS clinical psychology doctoral students, USUHS medical students, and other mental health providers serving military service members and their families

-- Collaboration and consultation with experts in the field of military mental health, suicidology, and psychotherapy outcome research in order to advance suicide prevention assessment and treatment services made available to patients
+- Collaboration and consultation with experts in the fields of military medicine, suicidology, and psychotherapy research

 To learn more about our specific studies, please check the link for "Current Projects".